shaikshavali-chitraganti/shaikshavali-chitraganti.github.io/pubs.md

 [16] A. Mullachery, *S. Chitraganti*, "Off-policy reinforcement learning for optimal control of a two wheeled self balancing robot", Proc. of 9th Indian Control Conference, Visakhapatnam, pp 383-388, Decemer, 2023.

- [15] A. Rajagopal, *S. Chitraganti*, "Impact of fading channel imposed correlated packet drops on state estimation in a networked control system: An experimental study based on SDRs", Proc. of 9th Indian Control Conference, Visakhapatnam, pp 144-149, Decemer, 2023. (\textit{Best student paper - first runner-up award})
+ [15] A. Rajagopal, *S. Chitraganti*, "Impact of fading channel imposed correlated packet drops on state estimation in a networked control system: An experimental study based on SDRs", Proc. of 9th Indian Control Conference, Visakhapatnam, pp 144-149, Decemer, 2023. (*Best student paper - first runner-up award*)

  [14] A. Rajagopal, *S. Chitraganti*, "State estimation with correlated packet drops: An experimental evaluation with a mobile robot", Proc. of 9th Indian Control Conference, Visakhapatnam, pp 156-161, Decemer, 2023.